Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 This project demonstrates tried and proven workflow with the techniques as described by Phillips(1) et al. used in the characterization of most Arab D reservoirs in Saudi Arabia.
 Permeability, Petrophysical Rock Types (PRT), Capillary Pressure and modeled saturations are all estimated or calculated in this workflow in order to characterize this complex carbonate reservoir.
 Clerke’s(2) Arab D Rosetta Stone core analysis database is used as the calibration data.

 These calibration data are from Ed Clerke’s Rosetta Stone, Arab-D carbonate dataset from Ghawar field in Saudi Arabia.
 This is a very special carbonate dataset.
 Clerke randomly selected the final calibration samples from 1,000’s of core plugs for the final dataset.
 The Rosetta Stone data cover the full range in poro-perm space and Petrophysical Rock Types (PRTs) observed in the Arab D reservoir.
 For each sample Clerke acquired High Pressure Mercury Injection (HPMI) and fit the capillary pressure curves using a Thomeer hyperbola (see Altair Plot of Capillary Pressure curves) created from the Initial Displacement Pressure (Pdi), Pc curvature term Gi that relates to the variability of pore throats and Bulk Volume Occupied (BVocci) that is related to the Pore Volume for each pore system i.
 From the results Clerke defined his Petrophysical Rock Types (PRT).
 For this Arab D reservoir, most PRTs have a dual-porosity system, and some PRTs have up to 3 pore systems.

 ## Suggested Arab D Carbonate Workflow:
-The following workflow and processing is suggested to interrogate, process, interpret and model the petrophysical properties of a typical Arab D carbonate reservoir using Clerke’s Arab D Rosetta Stone Carbonate database as calibration.
+The following workflow is suggested to interrogate, process, interpret and model the petrophysical properties of a typical Arab D carbonate reservoir using Clerke’s Arab D Rosetta Stone Carbonate database as calibration.
 The workflow consists of the following steps:

 1) Interrogate the Well Log data and Rosetta Stone calibration data using standard Geolog layouts, cross plots and histograms and then use a python loglan featuring Altair, which is interactive software driven from a Geolog Module Launcher.